PDFTron's Artificial Intelligence platform uses deep learning methods to extract complex tables accurately and outputs in multiple formats.

 Not only that -- the system identifies the tables and tabular data from scanned images as well and transforms them into editable tables.
-The deep learning method helps recreate the original formatting of the intended table structure with accurate cell data.
+The table extraction deep learning method helps recreate the original formatting of the intended table structure with accurate cell data.

 Next, the system lets you port over data for further processing, such as editing or analysis.
 For example, you can extract and compare two tables side-by-side in HTML or Excel formats.